CtrlK

 Specificity

-Lists multiple specific concrete actions: baseline capture, in-flight change control, OOS documentation, scope retrospective, reviewing scoping assumptions, drafting scope change notices, tracking scope changes, preparing OOS justifications, running OOS reports, preparing scope call agendas.
+Lists multiple specific concrete actions: baseline capture, in-flight change control, OOS documentation, scope retrospective, reviewing scoping assumptions, drafting scope change notices, tracking scope changes, preparing OOS justifications, running OOS reports, preparing scope call agendas, and reviewing matter changes.

 3 / 3